-Valuation technique Market method Obesrvable inputs
+Market method

 Guideline rate (Per sq. m.)
 Similar piece of land rate (Per sq.m.)

 Investment property consists of a commercial building in Ghaziabad.
-During financial year 2019-20, the company has revalued the investment property at fair value for disclosure purpose and is based on the valuation by a registered valuer as defined under Rule 2 of Companies (Registered Valuers and Valuation) Rules, 2017.
-For FY 2022-23 same valuation has been taken for fair value purpose since there is no significant change in valuation
+During financial year 2019-20, the company has revalued the investment property at fair value for disclosure purpose and is based on the valuation by a registered valuer as defined under Rule 2 of Companies (Registered Valuers and Valuation) Rules, 2017, For FY 2023-24, valuation has been taken for fair value purpose.